 MUS 313 Music History I

 MUS 323 Music History II

 MUS 324 Music History III

 MUS 325 Music History IV

-Piano study is required until the piano proficiency exam has been passed.
+\Piano study is required until the piano proficiency exam has been passed.
 An opportunity to attempt to pass the exam for first semester students will be offered during rehearsal camps.
 For returning students, an attempt to pass the exam or portions of the exam will be offered during finals week each semester.

 Enrollment for one unit of MUS 080-089, 460-469 Private Instruction is required for each semester of residence for all Music Majors and Minors.
 A minimum of eight (8) units are required.
-Private Instruction for majors and minors includes 75% recital attendance of all School of Music-sponsored faculty and student recitals.
-Failure to meet this requirement will result in the requirement to complete an additional Concert Music requirement (See School of Music).
+Private Instruction for majors and minors includes attendance of School of Music sponsored recitals (See School of Music Handbook).
 Students may enroll in one semester of MUS 013 Class Voice in place of one (1) unit of MUS 081 Private Instruction: Voice with permission from the School of Music.

-2Enrollment is required in at least one Major Ensemble (MUS 090, 091, 092, 094, 097) for full credit during each semester of enrollment at CBU.
+Enrollment is required in at least one Major Ensemble (MUS 090, 091, 092, 094, 097) for full credit during each semester of enrollment at CBU.
 A minimum of eight (8) units are required.
 Additional ensembles may be taken for 0-1 units with permission from the School of Music.

-3Enrollment in MUS 098 Choral Union is required for each semester of residence for all Music Majors and Minors.
+Enrollment in MUS 098 Choral Union is required for each semester of residence for all Music Majors and Minors.
 A minimum of four (4) units are required.
 Offered for 0 units in the Fall and 1 unit in the Spring.